WafaaAlshaikh/Jusoor_sw/README.md

 [![Java](https://img.shields.io/badge/Java-17+-orange.svg)](https://www.oracle.com/java/)

 A comprehensive Spring Boot application for managing invoices with multi-format upload support, role-based access control, and complete audit trail functionality.
+This project was developed as part of my training with **Harri**.

 ---